dekoza/mtgpl/docs/_sources/IKO.rst.txt

 :mtgtip:`Zirda, the Dawnwaker<https://cards.scryfall.io/border_crop/front/1/b/1bd8e61c-2ee8-4243-a848-7008810db8a0.jpg?1615132391|https://scryfall.com/card/iko/233/zirda-the-dawnwaker?utm_source=api>`
    Companion — Each permanent card in your starting deck has an activated ability.
-(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| any time you could cast a sorcery.)
+(If this card is your chosen companion, you may put it into your hand from outside the game for |mana_3| as a sorcery.)

    Abilities you activate that aren't mana abilities cost |mana_2| less to activate.
 This effect can't reduce the mana in that cost to less than one mana.